Last Updated on February 22, 2024 by Naomi Nimu

 I’ve been using this technique for a few years now, but recently I decided to purchase a vacuum sealer to help with sous vide cooking.
-It’s made a huge difference in how I prepare food, so I wanted to share some reasons why you should get one too.
+It’s made a huge difference in how I prepare food, so I wanted to share why you should get one, too.

 What is a Vacuum Sealer?